Best push mowers of 2022

 Along with a sturdy ladder and full toolkit, the lawn mower is the most important piece of equipment in the garage or shed.
 A high-quality lawn mower cuts grass quickly and easily, making summer less of a chore.
 Push lawn mowers, also known as walk-behind mowers, are designed for yards smaller than one-half acre.
 Using a push mower is the classic image of suburban outdoor power equipment.
 The best push mowers are efficient, comfortable, and dependable, but with so many lawn maintenance options on the market you may wonder which one is best for your yard.
 And that’s where we step in.
 Battery-powered electric mowers, corded electric mowers, gas-powered mowers, self-propelled push mowers—we’ll help you understand the pros and cons of each type of tool and find the best push lawn mower for the job.

-- Best gas-powered push mower: Craftsman M105 21-inch Gas-powered Push Lawn Mower
+- Best gas-powered: Craftsman M105 21-inch Gas-powered Push Lawn Mower

-- Best gas-powered self-propelled mower: PowerSmart 21-inch Self-Propelled Lawn Mower
+- Best gas-powered self-propelled: PowerSmart 21-inch Self-Propelled Lawn Mower

-- Best push-reel mower: American Lawn Mower Company 1204-14 Push-Reel Lawn Mower
+- Best push-reel: American Lawn Mower Company 1204-14 Push-Reel Lawn Mower

 How to shop for the best push mower